Jan Verbesselt, Loïc Dutrieux and Dainius Masiliūnas

 ## [1] NA NA 2 NA NA NA NA 12

-Question 1: How do I replace values in b by 3 at which a is 6, 9 and 12?
+Question 1: How can you replace the values in b with 3 at the positions where the corresponding values in a are either 6, 9, or 12?

 Character vector handling